4 Linear mixed model I

 Exercise 4.3

 1. Count how many buckets the are per color.
-Can you estimate the effect of color on frog weight?

 2. Visualize the data.
 What do you see?